Rep. Howard “Buck” McKeon

 Former Representative for California’s 25th District

 McKeon was the representative for California’s 25th congressional district and was a Republican.
 He served from 1993 to 2014.

 Read our 2014 Report Card for McKeon.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McKeon is shown as a purple triangle. (analysis methodology)
+McKeon is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 4939 (113th): To designate the facility of the United States Postal Service located at 2551 Galena Avenue in Simi Valley, California, as the “Neil Havens Post Office”.

 - H.R.
 4310 (112th): National Defense Authorization Act for Fiscal Year 2013

 - H.R.
 2467 (112th): Bridgeport Indian Colony Land Trust, Health, and Economic Development Act of 2012

 - H.R.
 1818 (112th): Mt.
 Andrea Lawrence Designation Act of 2011